 Yes, transportation planning and research projects are eligible.
-If you are considering applying for a planning study, please reach out to Eastern Federal Lands (efl.planning@dot.gov) to discuss your application, what information to provide the PDC, and details about your planning study or design effort.
+If you are considering applying for a planning study or design only, please reach out to Central Federal Lands (cfl.planning@dot.gov) to discuss your application, what information to provide the PDC, and details about your planning study or design effort.